-If you are pulled over for any reason, you don’t need to panic.**

-If you are pulled over for any reason, do not panic.
-The actions you take and the words you say after being pulled over will shape your future.
-Your best course of action is to remain quiet, comply with reasonable requests from the police officer and never admit to wrongdoing.
+However, it’s important to know that the actions you take and the words you say after being pulled over could affect your future.
+Your best course of action is to remain quiet, comply with reasonable requests from the police officer, and never admit to wrongdoing.

-What to do When You See the Flashing Lights
+What to Do When You See the Flashing Lights

-Take Your Time When Pulling Over
+Take Your Time When Pulling Over in New Orleans